-Method #1: Learn how to Wholesale
+Method #1: Learn How to Wholesale

-The quickest way to find deals is by marketing directly to sellers via google ads, SMS messaging and mailing cards and letters.
-A realistic budget to find your first deal is more along the lines of $2,000 in marketing costs using the above mentioned marketing techniques.
+The quickest way to find deals is by marketing directly to sellers via Google Ads, SMS messaging, and mailing cards and letters.
+A realistic budget for finding your first deal is around $2,000 in marketing costs using the above-mentioned techniques.
 Although $2,000 is a lot to many, it’s still not much compared to other business startup costs.
 In addition, the first $2,000 you put into your marketing might yield multiple deals down the road.

 Method #2: Seller Financing

 Sellers who are willing to take monthly payments from a buyer are typically distressed sellers in one way or another.
 My team’s favorite sellers are landlords with tenant problems they don’t want to deal with.
-We explain that we will make all the problems go away by becoming the new landlords and taking over the mortgage & tax payments.
-All the seller has to do is cash our monthly checks and they have a 1st position mortgage to secure their interest and a small monthly cash flow as well.
+We explain that we will make all the problems go away by becoming the new landlords and taking over the mortgage and tax payments.
+All the seller has to do is cash our monthly checks.
+They have a first position mortgage to secure their interest and a small monthly cash flow as well.

-For example, on our last deal in Palm Beach County, our seller had a property worth $250,000 rented to tenants that were no longer paying rent and a mortgage payment of $750 per month.
-We agreed to pay the seller $1,000 per month, evicted the current tenants and placed new tenants in the unit for $1,800 per month.
-After monthly expenses we are cash flowing about $800/mo, the seller is cash flowing $250/mo and is no longer worried about dealing with his out of state rental unit.
+In our last deal in Palm Beach County, our seller had a property worth $250,000 rented to tenants who were no longer paying rent, plus a mortgage payment of $750 per month.
+We agreed to pay the seller $1,000 per month, evicted the current tenants, and placed new tenants in the unit for $1,800 per month.
+After monthly expenses, we are cash flowing about $800 per month while the seller is cash flowing $250 per month and no longer worrying about dealing with his out-of-state rental unit.

-Seller financed deals can require no money to a small down payment.
+Seller financing deals can require no money to a small down payment.
 It all depends on your negotiating skills and how motivated the seller is to sell the property.
-In some market’s seller financing is a common way to sell a property and other markets it is not and can be much more difficult to find a seller financed deal.
-Learning how to negotiate with sellers to buy real estate with little or no money out of pocket is an art form, and you will use this tactic many times over your investing career when you learn it.
+In some markets, seller financing is a common way to sell a property.
+In other markets, it can be much more difficult to find a seller financed deal.
+Learning how to negotiate with sellers to buy real estate with little or no money out of pocket is an art form, and you will use this tactic many times over in your investing career when you learn it.

 Method #3: Real Estate Crowdfunding Sites

-Real estate crowdfunding has technically been a thing for decades, but it was simply called old school terms like ‘Syndicates’ before.
-The biggest difference is you can participate in institutionalized real estate investing without needing to be an accredited investor.
-The other great thing is that you can invest in real estate using these platforms for as little as $10 to begin!
+Real estate crowdfunding has technically been a thing for decades, but it was simply called old-school terms like “syndicates” before.
+The biggest difference is that you can participate in institutionalized real estate investing without needing to be an accredited investor.
+The other great feature is that you can begin investing in real estate for as little as $10!

 Method #4: Sweat Equity Partnerships

 I negotiated with another investor to give me 25% equity in his deal by acting as a foreman and showing agent on a condo flip he was doing.
 All I had to do was make sure the contractors were showing up each day and report back to him each week on the progress of the jobs.
-Then once it was completed, he listed the property on an MLS flat fee service, and I was the contact on the listing.
-I would show the property to buyers and agents and then lockup the place after.
-I would also clean the property a couple times a week and keep it in show condition.
+Once it was completed, he listed the property on an MLS flat fee service, and I was the contact on the listing.
+I showed the property to buyers and agents, and then locked up the place after.
+I also cleaned the property a couple times a week and kept it in show condition.

 Method #5: Bird Dogging

-Short terms rentals are one of the hottest real estate trends of this millennium.
-It has become an incredible opportunity for anyone that controls any real estate to make rental income even if you are living in the property yourself.
-Not only can you easily rent out your entire house, but you can also rent out any room inside your house while you are still there.
+Short-terms rentals are one of the hottest real estate trends of this millennium.
+It is an incredible opportunity for anyone who controls any real estate to make rental income even if they are living in the property.
+Not only can you easily rent out your entire house, but also any room inside your house while you are still there.

-An employee of ours got a great deal on a 2-bedroom condo.
-Instead of using the second room as an office he now rents out that room to a local college student for $500 per month.
-Our employee uses that $500 to pay down the mortgage and has plans in the future to move out and rent the entire unit out when it’s paid off.
+An employee of ours got a great deal on a two-bedroom condo.
+Instead of using the second room as an office, he now rents out that room to a local college student for $500 per month.
+Our employee uses that $500 to pay down the mortgage and has plans to move and rent the entire unit out when it’s paid off.